rescrv/blue/busyrpc/README.md

 ------

 Active development.
 Busybee is likely to change in the near future in backwards-incompatible ways.
 Planned changes will affect how errors are handled.
-Currently they are not well-handled.
-This library is currently beta at best.
+This library is currently beta.

 Scope
 -----